| Preoiling—The Ultimate Engine "TLC" Oil is life's blood for an engine. Fuel may be the food that

 will fill the filter with oil and purge the air.
 Wear from insufficient

+lubrication will be eliminated.
 Preoiling has requirements and limitations that must be observed.

 First, pressure should be low enough to avoid harm to the engine.